 Since the introduction of the Tenancy Deposit Protection Scheme either Landlords or Agents must be members of a government approved scheme in order to hold the deposit during a tenancy.

 This protects your deposit and provides for the resolution of any disputes over its return.
-We are members of the TDS Scheme, further details can be found at www.tds.gb.com on moving in you will be issued with an informative booklet “What is the Tenancy Deposit Scheme”.
+We are members of the TDS Scheme, and on moving in you will be issued with an informative booklet “What is the Tenancy Deposit Scheme”.

 Once you have paid your deposit it will be registered with the tenancy deposit administered by the dispute service.
 Within 30 days of taking the deposit and contracts are signed, we will provide you with proof of compliance.